 Each zodiac sign also has an element according to the 12-year cycle of the birth year.
 Each 12-year cycle starts with a year of the Rat:

-The five elements combined with the 12 zodiac signs produce a sixty-year cycle: e.g. an Earth Goat recurs once every 60 years.
+The five elements combined with the 12 zodiac signs produce a sixty-year cycle: e.g. an Earth Dog recurs once every 60 years.

 A person's characteristics are said to be determined both by the fixed element of their zodiac sign and the element of the 12-year cycle they were born in.
-E.g., a Wood Goat (born in 1991 or 1931) has a personality with aspects associate with both Wood and Earth.
+E.g., a Metal Dog (born in 1970) has a personality with aspects associate with both Metal (12-year-cycle element) and Earth (fixed element).

 Five Elements Theory is the most important part of Fengshui Theory.
 According to ancient Chinese philosophy, good fengshui will bring good luck.
 The qi energy of every direction is said to be ruled by one of the five elements.
 So aligning one's life with the qi should bring good luck and smooth all obstacles.